Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 ====================================================================

 .. |icon_add_panel| image:: _images/icon_addpanel.png
-    :width: 60

 The potential offered by the *Geographic view* is indeed great for data visualization.
 In this short tutorial, we will go through the process of **importing a CSV file**, **generating a geographic view** on the basis of this data, and we will apply some basic algorithms in order to make our visualization as relevant as possible.

 Importing the data
 ------------------

-The data used for this visualization was downloaded from the `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/>`_ website.
+The data used for this visualization was downloaded from the `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/the-city-temperature-data-set/>`_ website.
 A *CSV* file can easily be generated from the XLS table found in the archive.

-The point here is to make sense of the following raw data, using some of Tulip's basic features:
+The point here is to make sense of the following raw data, using some of the Tulip basic features:

 .. image:: _images/tutorial02_01b.png
-	:width: 300

 * The first step will be to import the *CSV* file into Tulip.
 As the reader should be comfortable with that process by now, we will simply include a link to the relevant section: :ref:`csv`.
 The default import settings should work nicely, and of course these are *new entities (nodes)*.

-* Here again, Tulip generates a two-panel view with the *Spreadsheet view* on the left, and a *Node Link Diagram view* on the right.
+* Here again, Tulip displays a two-panel view with the *Spreadsheet view* on the left, and a *Node Link Diagram view* on the right.
 Therefore, we might want to start by switching to a one-panel view.
 Just like we did previously, we will use the icons situated at the bottom of the view: |icon_panels|

 Generating a *Geographic view*
 ------------------------------

 * Now that our workspace is set up, it is time to generate the *Geographic view*.
-The simplest way is to double click on the graph name in the graph window, or else we can also click on the |icon_add_panel| icon.
+The simplest way is to double click on the graph name in the *Graphs* panel on the left, or else we can also click on the |icon_add_panel| icon.
 Select *Geographic view*, click on *OK*, and the RoadMap view should appear.
 Also, the following warning message should pop up:

 .. image:: _images/tutorial02_02b.png
-	:width: 300
 	:align: center